 His commissioned works include creations for the Venice Biennale and Canada Dance Festival to name a few.
 Images in Varnam (2001) was commissioned by the Royal Ballet Artists Development Initiative and was followed by another ROH2 commission Let me…with Royal Ballet dancer Kristen McNally.

 Mavin is considered one of the few Bharatanaytam male soloists to have carved a niche for himself as an international touring solo artist, whilst still regularly dancing at all major venues in India, including the Music Academy and Kalakshetra in Chennai.

 Mavin holds a MA in Choreography from Middlesex University.
 He was faculty member of the Dance Studies Department (at the School of Performing Arts) at the University of Malta.
 In 2014, he was appointed artistic director of ŻfinMalta Dance Ensemble, where he also choreographed and danced until 2017.

-Mavin is Creative Associate at Akram Khan Company and acts as lead rehearsal director and stager for Akram’s repertory working on productions such as ITMOI, Xenos and Outwitting the Devil amongst others.
-He also acts as repetiteur to Akram Khan’s work with ballet companies coaching and staging productions such Creature and Giselle for English National Ballet, Royal Ballet of Flanders and others.
+Mavin is Creative Associate at Akram Khan Company and acts as lead rehearsal director and stager for Akram’s repertory working on productions such as iTMOi, XENOS and Outwitting the Devil amongst others.
+He also acts as Repetiteur to Akram Khan’s work with ballet companies coaching and staging productions such Creature and Giselle for English National Ballet and Royal Ballet of Flanders.